ResearchKit/ResearchKit/docs/Survey/CreatingSurveys-template.markdown

 properties respectively.
 These properties can be used to infer how long the user spent on the step.

-#### Step Results That Determine the Next Step
+### Step Results That Determine the Next Step

 Sometimes it's important to know the result of a step before presenting the next step.
 For example, suppose a step asks "Do you have a fever?"
 If the user answers “Yes,” the next question the next question might be "What is your temperature now?"; otherwise it might be, "Do you have any additional health concerns?"
+To add custom conditional behavior in your task, use either ordered task ()`ORKOrderedTask`)  or navigable ordered task (`ORKNavigableOrderedTask`).

+#### Ordered Tasks

+The `ORKOrderedTask` class provides functionality to present different set of steps depending on the user's answer to a question.
+To present the step after the specified step, override the `stepAfterStep:withResult:` method.
+This method lets you use a result of a current step to determine the next step.
+Similarly to present the step that precedes the specified step, override  `stepBeforeStep:withResult` method.

 The following example demonstrates how to subclass `ORKOrderedTask` to provide a different set of steps depending on the